Product School

 • How would you prioritize resources when you have two important things to do but can’t do them both?

-• Describe a scenario which required you to say no to an idea or project.
+• Describe a scenario that required you to say no to an idea or project.

 • How do you decide what and what not to build?